 Scientists Strive to Make LEDs Even BETTER!

-While LED Lighting is already a lot longer-lasting and more energy-efficient than any of its predecessors, scientists still believe there’s room for improvement in the composition of the bulbs themselves.
+LED Lighting is already a lot longer-lasting and more energy-efficient than any of its predecessors.
+However, scientists still believe there’s room for improvement in the composition of the bulbs themselves.
 Read our LED Monkey blog to find out about the quest to make the almost perfect…perfect!

-As you'll see from the infographic, LEDs offer massive advantages over its halogen and incandescent counterparts, and currently outlast them by years, consuming just 10% of their power to generate the same number of lumens.
+As you'll see from the infographic, LEDs offer massive advantages over its halogen and incandescent counterparts.
+They currently outlast them by years!
+They consume just 10% of their power to generate the same number of lumens.

 The Hunt for New Materials

-Indeed, Jakoah Brgoch (pictured), an assistant professor of chemistry at the University of Houston in Texas, has received a huge $656,000, 5-year career award to help him uncover more efficient materials like phosphor and gallium nitride, which might improve LEDs’ performance to an even greater extent.
+Indeed, Jakoah Brgoch (pictured) is an assistant professor of chemistry at the University of Houston in Texas.
+He's received a huge $656,000, 5-year career award to help him uncover more efficient materials like phosphor and gallium nitride!
+These efficient materials might improve LEDs’ performance to an even greater extent.

 Along with machine learning and prediction, Brgoch's lab works to synthesise new compounds and to find new, more energy-efficient materials.
-Brgoch now aims to use machine learning and data-enabled algorithms to identify new materials which could be used in LED lighting systems, as well as working out how temperature fluctuations might affect the function of these materials and identify others that would be less susceptible.
+Brgoch now aims to use machine learning and data-enabled algorithms to identify new materials.
+These new materials could be used in LED lighting systems, as well as working out how temperature fluctuations might affect the function of these materials and identify others that would be less susceptible.

-LED light bulbs are also known as “Solid-State Lighting” because they're composed of solid materials as opposed to filaments and tubes.
+LED light bulbs are also known as “Solid-State Lighting”.
+This is because they're composed of solid materials as opposed to filaments and tubes.

-Having this type of composition, LEDs are far less vulnerable to breakage, as well as producing a lot less heat than their incandescent predecessors.
+Having this type of composition, LEDs are far less vulnerable to breakage.
+This also means they produce a lot less heat than their incandescent predecessors.

-While the heat produced by the older type of light bulb isn’t a huge issue in people’s homes (other than being incredibly wasteful and destructive to the bulb itself), it does present significant problems in commercial and industrial settings like car headlight production and stadium illumination.
+The heat produced by the older type of light bulb isn’t a huge issue in people’s homes (other than being incredibly wasteful and destructive to the bulb itself).
+However, it does present significant problems in commercial and industrial settings like car headlight production and stadium illumination.

-As LEDs begin to shine more brightly, for example, when they are used in a vehicle's headlights, they also tend to become slightly warmer.
+As LEDs begin to shine more brightly, they also tend to become slightly warmer.
+For example, when they are used in a vehicle's headlights.
 This adversely affects the phosphor’s properties and can cause the lights to run less efficiently.

 Speaking about this phenomenon and of a way to combat it, Ram Seshadri (pictured right), one of Brgoch’s research colleagues said: